jotavare/42-piscine/README.md

 </div>

 ## EXAMS
-> Theres 4 exams total (on pc and without internet, the first three exams are 4h total each and the final one is 8h.
+> Theres 4 exams total (on a 42 pc and without internet), the first three exams are 4h total each and the final one is 8h.

 </br>
 <div align="center">